nuts-foundation/nuts-node/docs/pages/getting-started/1-running-docker.rst

     --mount type=bind,source="$(pwd)"/nuts.yaml,target=/opt/nuts/nuts.yaml,readonly \
     --mount type=bind,source="$(pwd)"/data,target=/opt/nuts/data \
     -e NUTS_CONFIGFILE=/opt/nuts/nuts.yaml \
-    nutsfoundation/nuts-node:master
+    nutsfoundation/nuts-node:latest

-This setup uses the following `nuts.yaml` configuration file:
+This setup uses the following ``nuts.yaml`` configuration file:

 .. code-block:: yaml

   datadir: /opt/nuts/data
-  network:
+  tls:
     truststorefile: /opt/nuts/truststore.pem
     certfile: /opt/nuts/certificate-and-key.pem
     certkeyfile: /opt/nuts/certificate-and-key.pem
+  network:
     bootstrapnodes:
       - example.com:5555

 .. note::

-    The command above uses `pwd` and `bash` functions, which do not work on Windows.
+    The command above uses ``pwd`` and ``bash`` functions, which do not work on Windows.
 If running on Windows replace it with the path of the working directory.

-You can test whether your Nuts Node is running properly by visiting `http://localhost:1323/status/diagnostics`.
+You can test whether your Nuts Node is running properly by visiting ``http://localhost:1323/status/diagnostics``.
 It should display diagnostic information about the state of the node.

 Docker Compose
 **************

-Copy the following YAML file and save it as `docker-compose.yaml` in the working directory.
+Copy the following YAML file and save it as ``docker-compose.yaml`` in the working directory.

 .. code-block:: yaml